Harmeet Singh (footballer)

-Harmeet Singh (born 12 November 1990) is a Norwegian professional footballer who plays as a defensive midfielder for Sandefjord.
+Harmeet Singh (born 12 November 1990) is a Norwegian professional footballer who plays as a defensive midfielder.

+Personal life

+Singh was born into an Indian Punjabi Sikh family.
+Singh has said that his religious background has also had an impact on him, and that as he ages, he senses a greater obligation to engage in charitable acts "because it's a significant duty as a Sikh".

 Club career

 Vålerenga

 Singh made his league debut under Martin Andresen in a 1–1 draw against Rosenborg BK in 2008.
 Singh's goal on 23 September 2009 against Molde in the semi-final of the 2009 Norwegian Football Cup, was nominated Goal of the Year in Norway in 2009.

-In a friendly game with Vålerenga former FC Barcelona manager Pep Guardiola praised Singh heavily after the game in which he scored a goal.
+In a friendly game with Vålerenga, former FC Barcelona manager Pep Guardiola praised Singh heavily after the game in which he scored a goal.
 With Vålerenga he won the 2008 Norwegian Football Cup and became runner-up in the 2009 Superfinalen and the 2010 Tippeligaen.

 Feyenoord

 On 5 July 2012, it was officially announced that he would join Dutch side Feyenoord on a two-year contract with an option for a third and fourth season for a transfer fee of €300,000.
 In Rotterdam he will play with squad number 16 alongside fellow Norwegian Omar Elabdellaoui who came over on a season long loan from Manchester City.
 Singh stated that he was delighted to play for a team in which players like Dirk Kuyt, Robin van Persie and Roy Makaay played before.

 Singh made a total of seven appearances, six as a substitute during the 2012–13 season, and was an unused substitute in 23 matches.
 Singh asked to go on loan to another club ahead of the 2013–14 season, and he was close on joining NEC Nijmegen but the transfer did not happen.
 Towards the end of September 2013, Singh had not featured for Feyenoord during the new season, and stated that he wanted to leave the club in the next transfer window unless he managed to play more for the first team.